LaTeX Word Counter

 If you encounter unexpected behaviour, an incorrect word count, or a parsing error, please report it so it can be fixed.

-When reporting, please include the LaTeX source (or a minimal example) that produces the incorrect result, the expected word count, and which toggles were active.
+When reporting, it helps to include the LaTeX source (or a minimal example) that produces the incorrect result, the expected word count, and which toggles were active.

 All counting happens locally in your browser.
 Your LaTeX is not uploaded or stored.